bretuobay/type-confirm-v1/README.md

 ```

-Clone and run npm test
+Clone from git  and run npm test